SashimiSaketoro/Freycoin/contrib/macdeploy/README.md

 created using these tools.
 The build process has been designed to avoid including the SDK's files in Guix's outputs.
 All interim tarballs are fully deterministic and may be freely redistributed.

-As of OS X 10.9 Mavericks, using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
-Because this private key cannot be shared, we'll have to be a bit creative in order for the build process to remain somewhat deterministic.
-Here's how it works:

-- Builders use Guix to create an unsigned release.
-This outputs an unsigned ZIP which users may choose to bless and run.
-It also outputs an unsigned app structure in the form of a tarball.
-- The Apple keyholder uses this unsigned app to create a detached signature, using the script that is also included there.
-Detached signatures are available from this [repository](https://github.com/bitcoin-core/bitcoin-detached-sigs).
-- Builders feed the unsigned app + detached signature back into Guix.
-It uses the pre-built tools to recombine the pieces into a deterministic ZIP.